margaretoti/comfy-weather-rails/README.md

 # Comfy-weather-server

+## About Comfy Weather and the Comfy Weather Server

+Comfy Weather is a mobile application for iOS and Android that provides users with daily outfit recommendations based both on the current temperature and the user's indicated comfort level in previously recommended outfits.

+This is the Comfy Weather server.
+It was built using Ruby on Rails.
+I designed the database structure and created the endpoints to create, edit, and delete outfits and articles of clothing as well as provide outfit recommendations.
+I regularly interfaced with iOS and Android developers to modify JSON responses to best suite their needs.

+To find descriptions of each endpoint, **visit the Wiki** at https://github.com/margaretoti/comfy-weather-rails/wiki

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine